aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/add-watermark/_index.md

 keywords: "add watermark to Excel, Aspose.Cells Cloud, REST API, SDK, C#, Java, PHP, Ruby, Node.js, Python, Perl, Go"
 description: "Learn how to add a text watermark to Excel workbooks using Aspose.Cells Cloud REST API (v3.0).
 Includes cURL example, required parameters, and response details."
 weight: 39
+ArticleTitle: "Add Watermark to Excel Files – Aspose.Cells Cloud Documentation"
 ---

+**Prerequisites**:
+- Obtain a valid JWT access token from the Aspose authentication endpoint.
+- Ensure the Excel file you upload is in a supported format (e.g., .xlsx, .xls).
+- The request must be sent with the `Content-Type: multipart/form-data` header.

 This REST API adds a **watermark** to Excel files.